christineramdhanie/DataFlix/README.md

 Questionnaire done by Christine

-Documentation done by Celeste, Ricky, Videsh and Christine
+Documentation done by Celeste, Ricky, Videsh and Christine.